ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 **Step 4:** Submit your work to submit.cs

-Your final submission is the file called lab04.py, which should have started out with the start-up file I gave you (see top of this document) and now have FIVE functions that you wrote: printSortedListAscending, printSortedListDescending, CheckList, ListAverage, ListMedian. **BE VERY CAREFUL ABOUT NAMING THE FUNCTIONS EXACTLY WHAT I ASK YOU TO NAME THEM AND MAKE SURE THE FILE IS CALLED lab04.py AND NOTHING ELSE!!**
+Your final submission is the file called lab04.py, which should have started out with the start-up file I gave you (see top of this document) and now have FIVE functions that you wrote: printSortedListAscending, printSortedListDescending, checkList, ListAverage, ListMedian. **BE VERY CAREFUL ABOUT NAMING THE FUNCTIONS EXACTLY WHAT I ASK YOU TO NAME THEM AND MAKE SURE THE FILE IS CALLED lab04.py AND NOTHING ELSE!!**

 Navigate to the <b>submit.cs</b> website, select <b>lab04</b>, register your partner, and then upload your `lab04.py` file.
 EDIT: You will see 80/80 points, if it passes the tests.